 Since the book appeared before I became MO, Marilyn Overwhelmed, I cannot comment on the ripples it might have caused across the ether of the Marilyn Universe; but according to commentary regarding Burleson’s book, his publication was, and I assume still is, the most controversial publication ever written about the famous actress.
-Recently, a documentary entitled Unacknowledged advanced the theory proffered by Burleson and featured the revelations of Dr. Steven Greer, an impresario in the world of UFO conspiracies and conspiracists.
-Burleson’s odd book and Greer’s assertions are, of course, not unlike the Outer Limits or The X-Files.
+Recently, a documentary entitled Unacknowledged advanced the addlepated theory proffered by Burle-son and featured the revelations of Dr. Steven Greer, an odd impresario in the world of UFO conspiracies and conspiracists.
+Burleson’s odd book and Greer’s odd assertions are, in my opinion, of course, a cockeyed union of The Outer Limits or The X-Files.

 I realize that a person’s opinion of Burleson’s opinion regarding why Marilyn was allegedly murdered and my opinion of his opinion will be effected by their opinion of UFOs and extraterrestrials, their belief or disbelief thereof.
 I confess that I am currently a skeptic and essentially a denier of what I call The Alieata.
 Yet, when I was less old than I am now, I was a believer, prompted to be so by the spooky stories published in LOOK and TIME magazines about the abduction of Betty and Barney Hill from their Chevy Bel Air as they drove along a lonely and empty stretch of New Hampshire highway.